Why did you choose to attend Pace?

-During my time at Pace, I have had six internships, including interning at the The Wendy Williams Show (I can be seen in this clip, modeling for a segment!) for two semesters.
+During my time at Pace, I have had six internships, including interning at the The Wendy Williams Show for two semesters.
 During the second semester, I received a promotion to work directly as Wendy's executive intern on a daily basis, a program created for the first time by Wendy's chief of staff.
 It was the most rewarding experience I have had thus far at Pace.
 In fall 2020, I interned virtually for the editorial and marketing company, the Why Women Project.
 I created and scheduled daily social media content and campaigns for promotion and launches across all company channels.
 I also served as head of community management, through which I welcomed and engaged members, moving down the marketing and sales funnel to convert to a final sale.

 I have also worked and written for The Pace Press, won an English Department Award for Excellence in Journalism, volunteered through the Center for Community Action and Research, and served as a tour guide in the Welcome Center on the New York City campus.